0xSabonis/meteora-volumn-booster/README.md

-# Solana Volume Bot on Raydium and Meteora
+# Solana Volume Bot on Raydium

 The **Solana Volume Bot** is designed to automate the distribution of SOL to multiple wallets and execute continuous buy and sell swap transactions on the **Raydium** platform.
 It utilizes Solana’s blockchain to perform these operations in a highly efficient and scalable manner.